 “Use your calendar to claim time and space for priorities and not just meetings,” Helene G. Lollis, president, and CEO of Pathbuilders in Atlanta said.
 “When something is on your calendar, it is like you have given yourself a ‘permission slip’ to focus on something important to you.”

 Cut time / efforts / money wasting by automating maximum of your everyday flows: from paying credit card bills to buying foods (household tasks), and from receiving emails on defined time to making regular reports (work tasks).

 There is a lot of software helping you in everyday flows automation.
 This way you win more free time, become more productive and avoid energy loss.

 5. Unplug.
 Turn off all distractions (achieve!)

 Every text message beep, notification, an email arrived or other alike noises are the biggest distractors.
 And each distraction wastes us up to 25 minutes to get back to our initial task.
 Too much!

 Turn off all notifications, probably even go offline if you need to focus on some report or something important.
 This way you increase productivity, finish task earlier and save a lot of time.

 Want to be happy at work?
 Have a life outside of it!

-All job satisfactions (payrolls, relationships, commute length and other benefits) may be destroyed if you:
+All job satisfaction (payrolls, relationships, commute length, and other benefits) may be destroyed if you: